 The cerata are cylindrical and tuberculate with flattened, leaf-like

-tips.
+tips (tubercles may be compound in some animals).
 The notum is covered with elongate papillae and there are

 leaf-like crests on the posterior margins of the rhinophore sheaths.